negrinho/deep_architect/README.md

 would the user go about supporting such a search space using current hyperparameter optimization tools or in an ad-hoc manner.
-For example, if we just wanted to sample a random architecture from this search space, how much code would this entail if we had to encode the search space using typical existing tools.
+For example, if we just wanted to sample a random architecture from this search space, how much code would this entail if we had to encode the search space using existing tools.

 <!-- suggestions on going forward. -->
-There are many aspects of DeepArchitect that we have not showcased here, such as logging, searching, multiple input multiple output modules, and so forth.
+There are many aspects of DeepArchitect that we have not showcased here, such as logging, searching, multiple-input multiple-output modules, and so forth.
 This is example is meant to give the reader a taste of how easy is to augment existing examples with architecture search capabilities.
 We point the reader to the example for a more concrete details on how a typical